Underwriting: What It Is And Why Underwriters Deny Loans

 Rejection hurts.
 And it’s even more upsetting when it gets in the way of buying your dream home.

-To avoid falling into that percentage of hopeful buyers, it’s important to understand how underwriting works, the top reasons why mortgage loans are denied in underwriting and some tips for preventing loan denial.
+It’s important to understand how underwriting works, the top reasons why mortgage loans are denied in underwriting and some tips for preventing loan denial.

 Underwriting occurs once you’ve completed your mortgage application and all required documents are turned in for the underwriter to review.
 Requested documents may include: